JShull/GAME395_Unity/Docs/Syllabus.md

 >
 >3.
 The Deadline comes 3 days after the Due Date.
 There are no extensions on the Deadline date.
 If you do not turn in your work by the end of the Grace Period, you will receive a “Not Submitted” for that assignment and may not receive feedback for revisions after that.

 **Extenuating Circumstances**: In the case of extenuating circumstances, contact me as soon as possible.
-As long as you are honest and timely in letting me know what’s going on, we will most likely be able to work something out.
+As long as you are honest and timely in letting me know what’s going on, we will most likely be able to work something out as that's how the rest of the world works and I don't care about my ego ;)

 ***

 <div style="page-break-after: always;"></div>

 <Image>